 Welcome to the podcast channel for the Scottish AI Alliance, the delivery body for Scotland’s national AI Strategy.
 Scotland’s AI Strategy launched on 22 March 2021 with the vision for Scotland to become a world leader in the development and use of trustworthy, ethical and inclusive AI.
 This podcast will feature updates on the delivery of Scotland’s AI Strategy as well as interviews and chats about all things AI in Scotland and beyond.
-Find us online at www.scottishai.com and on X @Scottish_AI.
+Find us online at www.scottishai.com.

 Episodes